 |This Job is Ranked in|

-Of the four million secretaries and administrative assistants who held jobs in 2010, about 11 percent of them worked in the offices of health practitioners, the Bureau of Labor Statistics (BLS) finds.
-The BLS also predicts employment growth for medical secretaries of about 41.3 percent between 2010 and 2020, which is much faster than the average growth for all occupations.
-Job prospects are good, particularly for those looking to work at physicians’ offices and surgical hospitals.
+The rapid growth of the health care industry and an expected increase in demand for medical services by aging baby boomers will bolster job prospects for medical secretaries in the coming years.
+The Bureau of Labor Statistics predicts employment growth for medical secretaries of about 36 percent between 2012 and 2022, which is much faster than the average growth for all occupations.
+Job prospects are particularly good for those looking to work at physicians’ offices and surgical hospitals.

-According to the BLS, medical secretaries earned $31,060 in 2011.
-The best-paid earned about $45,860, while the lowest-paid earned less than $21,410.
-The metro areas of San Francisco, Boston, and Seattle are the highest-paying cities for this profession.
+According to the BLS, medical secretaries earned a median salary of $31,350 in 2012.
+The best-paid earned about $45,880, while the lowest-paid earned $21,890.
+Norwich, Conn., San Francisco and San Jose, Calif., are the highest-paying metropolitan areas for this profession.

-People with high school degrees and a solid, working knowledge of basic office and computer skills qualify for many secretarial positions.
-But the requirements are more stringent for medical admins.
+People with high school degrees and a solid working knowledge of basic office and computer skills qualify for many secretarial positions.
+But the requirements are more stringent for medical administrators.
 Those interested in these positions should enhance their knowledge of medical terminology at community colleges and vocational schools.

-Scott says prospective medical secretaries don’t need fancy credentials to land entry-level gigs, but it does take a blend of interpersonal and multitasking skills, a solid grasp of medical terms, and computer competency.
-As with most occupations, proactively searching and applying for positions at clinics and hospitals helps.
+You don’t need fancy credentials to land an entry-level gig, according to Scott, but interpersonal and multitasking skills, a solid grasp of medical terms and computer competency are musts.
+Although job openings should be abundant, proactively searching and applying for positions at clinics and hospitals helps.

 |Upward Mobility||good Above Average|

 |Stress Level||fair Average|